 Have you been paying too much for your water?

-A consumer legal claim has been filed against one of six UK water companies who are accused of underreporting sewage pollution and overcharging customers as a result.
+A consumer legal claim has been filed against five of six UK water companies who are accused of underreporting sewage pollution and overcharging customers as a result.

-The claim against Severn Trent Water is the first of six claims against water companies who are all accused of breaching environmental laws by underreporting the number of sewage spills and discharges into UK waterways.
+The claim against Anglian Water is one of six claims against water companies who are all accused of breaching environmental laws by underreporting the number of sewage spills and discharges into UK waterways.

 Have you been overcharged for your water bill?

-Severn Trent Water customers may be entitled to compensation if they paid for a water bill from April 2017.
+Anglian Water customers may be entitled to compensation if they paid for a water bill from April 2020.

-Claims against Anglian Water, Northumbrian Water, Thames Water, United Utilities and Yorkshire Water will follow in coming months.
-Anyone who has paid for a water bill to one or more of these five water companies from April 2020 could be entitled to compensation if the cases are won.
+Anyone who has paid for a water bill to one or more of these five water companies from April 2020 (or from April 2017 for Severn Trent Water) could be entitled to compensation if the cases are won.

-Severn Trent Water is accused of not complying with environmental laws and regulators’ reporting responsibilities.
-This could leave eight million Severn Trent Waters customers owed a total of £330 million, if the case is won.
+Anglian Water is accused of not complying with environmental laws and regulators’ reporting responsibilities.
+This could leave millions of customers in the East of England owed money if the case is won.